 Proxy advisory firms (PAs) have become a powerful force in American corporate governance.
-This policy brief outlines the regulations that give PAs their power and the nature and adverse consequences of that power, and offers suggestions for reforms.
+This policy brief outlines the regulations that give PAs their power and the nature and adverse consequences of that power.

-Headquartered in a monstrosity of a building on the unfashionable rue de Bercy, for more than a decade the Paris Club has been tackling one of the thorniest problems in its history: recovering $9.7 billion in defaulted debt owed by Argentina.
-On Thursday, after a series of negotiations with Argentine officials, the club announced the problem solved.
+For more than a decade the Paris Club has been tackling one of the thorniest problems in its history: recovering $9.7 billion in defaulted debt owed by Argentina.
+On Thursday, the club announced the problem solved.
 But is it really?